 My Experience with Traveling with Breastmilk

-I traveled with breastmilk and my electric pump from 2014 to 2015.
-Overall, I had a great experience.
+I've traveled with breastmilk (see our complete breastmilk guide here) and my electric pump and overall, I've had a great experience.

-The airports that I usually flew through had very accommodating TSA officers and airline officials.
+The airports that I've flown through have had very accommodating TSA officers and airline officials.

-Fortunately, I never had to argue with a TSA officer about how much breastmilk I could carry through security.
+Fortunately, I've never had to argue with a TSA officer about how much breastmilk I could carry through security.

 You do hear the horror stories, though.
 Some TSA officers or other airport security personnel may be unfamiliar with the TSA’s policies regarding breastmilk.
 Or, they may not follow them, so you need to know your rights and be prepared to stand up for them.